 Listening to the MartinLogan ElectroMotion ESL Speakers…

-On the hit “Walk of Life” from Dire Straits’ iconic Brothers in Arms (CD resolution AIFF 1440), I got a chance to hear how the MartinLogan Electro Motion ESL speakers could present a wide, fun and open sound.
+On the hit “Walk of Life” from Dire Straits’ iconic Brothers in Arms (CD resolution AIFF 1440) (buy the 1/2 speed remaster from Abbey Road Studios at Amazon), I got a chance to hear how the MartinLogan Electro Motion ESL speakers could present a wide, fun and open sound.
 Vocals were well-centered, with background vocals sounding beautifully layered.
 The carnival-like organ danced out into the room, and the bass-line was balanced and tactile even without the benefit of a separate subwoofer.

 Do the MartinLogan ElectroMotion ESL Speakers Speakers Hold Their Value?

 MartinLogans ESLs do hold their value nicely and you should expect that to be the case with the ElectroMotion ESL’s too.
 Can you keep the boxes?
 If so, they will sell from Audiogon.com or eBay.com with ease when or if you ever want to make a change.
 And again, you may or may not.
 Some people love them, some people hate them, and some people love spending a few years with them before settling down with something a little more traditional.
 There are other speakers in the $2,000 realm that are so esoteric and so poorly marketed that you are likely to lose your ass if you try to turn them around on the secondary market.
 That isn’t the case with the MartinLogan Electro Motion ESLs.
 They are going to be a solid, blue-chip investment.

 Let’s Talk About the Competition for the MartinLogan ElectroMotion ESL Speakers